Michael Lapsley Foundation

 MLF was named after prominent South African anti-apartheid activist, Father Michael Lapsley.
 Father Lapsley lost both hands and an eye from a letter bomb and the Foundation was named to honor his contributions to the black Africa community during and after the apartheid regime in South Africa.

-The Foundation’s work centers on community and rural library support, humanitarian donations and advocacy and education for the disabled.
+The Foundation’s work centers on community and rural library support, humanitarian donations, and advocacy and education for the disabled.
 We have partnered with a variety of U.S. and local organizations to provide computers, clothing, wheelchairs, aids for the disabled and blankets to Ghanaians in need.
-While proud of our accomplishments, the need for increased educational resources in Ghana is great, especially in the Brong Ahafo and northern rural areas of the country, where books and other resources are still rare.
+While proud of our accomplishments, the need for increased educational resources in Ghana is great, especially in rural areas.
+We work in partnership with Members of Parliament, Metropolitan Municipal District Assemblies, Traditional Authorities and corporate institutions who sponsor libraries in communities across Ghana.

 What daily life is like here